What if my claim was Denied?

 At the scheduled time, the Specialist will call the insurance adjuster (or the attorney representing the insurance company) and the Claimant on the phone (both parties usually participate by phone).
 You will be expected to “make your case” during the conference, in other words, to explain why the insurance company should not be allowed to do what it is doing.
 It is very important to send all documents, including all medical records, to the Department of Labor before the Informal Conference takes place.
 The Specialist will ask questions of each party.
 The phone conference usually takes about 15-30 minutes.

-A mediation is a where a neutral person, called a mediator, meets with the parties to see if the claim can be settled by agreement of the parties.
+Mediation is where a neutral person, called a mediator, meets with the parties to see if the claim can be settled by agreement of the parties.
 The Mediator has no power to force either party to settle.
 The Mediator is paid by the parties.
 The Department of Labor has an approved list of mediators.
 I am on the list of approved mediators.

 You can ask a lawyer to represent you in your mediation even if you have not had a lawyer up to that point.